 The Wicklow Way is a long-distance trail spanning the Wicklow Mountains at 81 miles long, linking three counties.
 It begins at Marlay Park in Dublin and ends in Clonegal, Co Carlow.
 Despite being so close to the capital, it’s still relatively untouched, so many parts of this walk will feel like an off-the-beaten-path adventure.

 Most hikers will choose sections of the trail to tackle, and there’s a nice mix of parkland, forest, mountain landscapes and rolling countryside.

-Both long and short walks are available on the Connemara Way, so it all depends how active you want your tour of Ireland to be.
+Both long and short walks are available on the Connemara Way, so it all depends on how active you want your tour of Ireland to be.
 Whether your hike here is brief or extensive, there’s no denying the national park’s extreme beauty.
-Many people agree that it’s the most beautiful place in the world, so a visit or a drive through here is needed at least.
+Many people agree that it’s the most beautiful place in the world, so a visit or a drive-through here is needed at least.

 Choose from a selection of different walks at The Glen of Aherlow, ranging from 1 mile to over 6 miles.
 We’ve picked this hiking location to add to our list because it’s family-friendly, and it’s suitable for walkers of all levels and abilities.
 This stunning glen is Tipperary’s most scenic holiday destination, with top amenities in the area and superb birdwatching for wildlife enthusiasts.

 Nearest towns/pubs: The county is home to some of Ireland’s best pubs, including O’Ceallachain’s Bar in Carrick on Suir, TJ Ryan in Cashel, and Larkins in Garrykennedy.
 Tipperary Town also makes a good base when hiking in this area.